jennichuu/medicationDataSeedProject/README.md

 * Accepts coordinate points and returns list of 3 closest facilities, along with the cheapest medication price for each central fill.

 Assumptions made:
+* There would be not more than 100 central fill location data points since my identifier naming logic only works for 1-99.
 *

 I might change the program if I needed to support multiple central fills at the same location by...